 Examinations of the beta, photon (X-ray, gamma ray), and neutron radiation type, energy, and geometry of exposure in the workplace, and the characteristics of the respective LANL dosimeter response are crucial to the assessment of bias and uncertainty of the original recorded dose in relation to the radiation quantity Hp(10).
-The bias and uncertainty for current LANL dosimetry systems are well documented for Hp(10) (Hoffman and Mallett 1999a, b; LANL 1989, 1996, 2001, 2003).
+The bias and uncertainty for current LANL dosimetry systems are well documented for Hp(10) (Hoffman and Mallett 1999a,b; LANL 1989, 1996, 2001, 2003).
 The performance of current dosimeters can often be compared with performance characteristics of historical dosimetry systems in the same, or highly similar, facilities or workplaces.
-In addition, current performance testing techniques can be applied to earlier dosimetry systems to achieve a consistent evaluation of historic dosimetry systems.
+In addition, current performance testing techniques can be applied to earlier dosimetry systems to achieve a consistent evaluation of historical dosimetry systems.
 Dosimeter response characteristics for radiation types and energies in the workplace are crucial to the overall analysis of error in recorded dose.

-Overall, accuracy and precision of the original recorded individual worker doses and their comparability to be considered in using NIOSH (2002) guidelines depend on (Fix et al. 1997; Fix, Wilson, and Baumgartner 1997):
+Accuracy and precision of recorded worker doses and the comparability of the recorded dose types depend on the following considerations (Fix et al. 1997; Fix, Wilson, and Baumgartner 1997):

-- Administrative practices adopted by facilities to calculate and record personnel dose based on technical, administrative, and statutory compliance considerations - Dosimetry technology, which includes physical capabilities of the dosimetry system, such as the response to different types and energies of radiation, in particular in mixed radiation fields - Calibration of the monitoring systems and similarity of the methods of calibration to sources of exposure in the workplace - Workplace radiation fields that might include mixed types of radiation, variations in exposure geometries, and environmental conditions
+- Administrative practices adopted by facilities to calculate and record personnel dose based on technical, administrative, and statutory compliance considerations - Dosimetry technology, which includes physical capabilities of the dosimetry system such as the response to different types and energies of radiation, in particular in mixed radiation fields - Calibration of the monitoring systems and similarity of the methods of calibration to sources of exposure in the workplace - Workplace radiation fields that might include mixed types of radiation, variations in exposure geometries, and environmental conditions